 Yes, you can.
 Lightly cooking will enhance its digestibility, but eating it raw provides the most antioxidants per serving.
 However, cooking yields a better texture and flavor.

-Recipes to serve with cauliflower rice
+Recipes to serve with riced cauliflower

 Did you make this recipe?
 Let me know how you liked it by giving a star rating and leaving a comment!